 Road trip safety

-Before any road trip be confident that vehicle that you are travelling in is fit for purpose.
+Before any road trip be confident that your travelling car fits for purpose, and you are able to sell it at the end of your trip.
 The NRMA receive over 1 million breakdown calls a year and thoroughly recommend preventative maintenance and detailed servicing, especially before road trips like this.
 Though the drive does not sound too long or taxing, just 140km altogether, driving in a reliable car is a must for any road trip.

 Solely Australian beaches

 Who doesn’t want to be on a beach by themselves?
 To get started, head out of Cairns to the uniquely Australian Ellis Beach.
 Here you can easily sit back as you have a beer at Ellis Beach Bar and Grill, surrounded on both sides by pristine beach.
 Or you could sneak over to get a massage at the highly rated Tropical Day Spa.
 If Ellis Beach is too built up for you and you crave even more beauty your next stop, then Wangetti is sure to please.
 It is 4km of unspoilt beach that you can take a stroll on or wind down the window and breathe in as you head towards the Daintree Rainforest.

 Unmissable and unforgettable Mosman Gorge

 A bit of local Australian knowledge can go a long way, no more so than when travelling.
 Under no circumstances should you miss stopping off at Mosman Gorge, and in particular visiting the Mosman Gorge Centre.
 Located inside the World Heritage Listed Daintree Rainforest you can experience local flora and fauna; one third of Australia’s 315 mammal species live in the Mossman Gorge and surrounding Daintree Rainforest area.
 If you are lucky and patient you might see the unique green possum, a tree kangaroo or a rare antechinus.